Botmock/botmock-bot-framework-export/README.md

 LUIS_ENDPOINT_KEY=@YOUR-LUIS-ENDPOINT_KEY
 ```

-> The last field (also called "Authoring Key") should be obtainable by visiting settings in the luis.ai dashboard.
+> The last field (also called "Authoring Key") should be obtainable by visiting "Application Settings" in the [luis.ai dashboard](https://www.luis.ai/applications).

 Start the HTTP server: